scalyr/dataset-addon-for-splunk/README.md

 3. Optionally, configure logging level and proxy information on the associated tabs.
 4. Click Save.
-5. The included Security Data Lake by Example dashboard can be used to confirm connectivity and also shows example searches to get started.
+5. The included Singularity Data Lake by Example dashboard can be used to confirm connectivity and also shows example searches to get started.

 ## SPL Command
 The `| dataset` command allows queries against the [DataSet APIs](https://app.scalyr.com/help/api) directly from Splunk's search bar.